Embeetle/automate_builds/README.md

 # Embeetle Build Automation

-This repository provides build automation scripts to build Embeetle and all its components:
+This repository contains a build automation script (one for Windows, one for Linux) to build Embeetle and all its components:

 - [**Embeetle**](https://github.com/Embeetle/embeetle) — IDE for developing embedded C/C++ projects
 - [**LLVM**](https://github.com/Embeetle/llvm) — compiler infrastructure used by Embeetle
 - [**SA**](https://github.com/Embeetle/sa) — Source code Analyzer, whose output is bundled into Embeetle

-To build Embeetle on Windows 10/11, you need the build script at `windows-x86_64/automate_builds.py`.
-For Linux you need the one at `linux-x86_64/automate_builds.py`.
+The build automation script goes through the entire pipeline:
+- clone the repos `embeetle`, `llvm` and `sa`
+- build them
+- merge the result in `~/bld/`

 ---